TMarski/BusyTom/README.md

 I am developing this minimalist web app to include only the features I need, to help me keep track of everything I need to do - although you're more than welcome to try it out too.
 This is primarily a learning-experiece project to familiarize myself both with Node.js and to learn some prompt engineering skills to push ChatGPT through pair-programming a project from start to finish.

+Runs on Port 3000 by default.
+Future versions will include an option to change this via Docker File.

 ## Features

   -  A light-weight web app for tracking tasks